Policies explained

 Priorities

 Directives have priorities.
 The lower number trumps the higher one.
 So priority 2 wins against priority 3.
 Each platform has its own priority list.
-So there can be policies with priority 1 multiple times - each for iOS, macOS, tvOS, Android Classic/ Legacy
+So there can be policies with priority 1 multiple times - each for iOS, macOS, tvOS, Android Classic/ Legacy, Android Enterprise and Windows.

 If a configuration, such as that of the restrictions, is created in different policies with different priorities, they complement each other, provided they are not mutually exclusive.
 If a function is allowed in the restrictions of a policy with priority 4, but prohibited in one with priority 2, it remains prohibited.